-ONUG Working Groups, led by IT business leaders, develop detailed open networking use case requirements that standards/open source organizations and vendors can use to prioritize their respective initiatives and investments.
-The ONUG Community is encouraged to place its collective procurement power behind the ONUG Working Group Use Cases.
-This puts the buying power back in the hands of the user, as they provide vendors with prioritized needs around which to formulate products and services.
-The end goal is for the vendor and/or open source community to develop multi-vendor interoperable PoC demonstrations at ONUG that are in compliance with functional use case solution requirements as proposed by the ONUG Working Groups.
+ONUG Working Groups, led by IT business leaders, develop detailed use case requirements that standards/open source organizations and vendors can use to prioritize their respective initiatives and investments.
+The ONUG Community is encouraged to place its collective procurement power of nearly $500 billion annually on IT behind the ONUG Working Group Use Cases.
+This puts the buying power in the hands of the user, as the use cases provide vendors with prioritized needs around which to formulate products and services that enable them to become digital enterprises.

-IT executives and academics interested in joining the initiatives should fill out the signup form.
+IT executives and academics interested in joining the initiatives should fill out the form to participate.

-All ONUG Fall 2018 demonstrators are encouraged to present a 15-minute proof of concept (PoC) on any past or current ONUG Use Case.
-Those companies that decide to present a PoC based on the Software-Defined Security Services guidelines are eligible to be considered for the ONUG Innovation Awards.
-Companies do not need to participate in the working groups in order to be eligible.
+All ONUG 2019 demonstrators are encouraged to present a 10 or 15-minute proof of concept (PoC) on any past or current ONUG Use Case or reference solution.
+Companies do not need to participate in the working groups to be eligible.